Wang Wei (Gējì): Biography

 Nothing is known of her family background, other than that she was from Yangzhou.
 At the age of seven, Wang's father died, leaving her orphaned without any family support.
 The change in circumstances let to her entering a song and dance venue, where she was trained as Geji.
 The training included literacy and artistic skills.
 During this time, she developed a friendship with another Geji, Yang Wan, the two calling themselves "sworn sisters" due to their similar backgrounds.
 For a time, Wang Wei and Yang Wan were both married to the military official and scholar Mao Yuanyi.

 Wang referred to herself as the "Straw-coated Daoist".
 As a Geji she travelled by skiff between Suzhou and Kuaiji (now Shaoxing).
 The boat carried many books and she was often accompanied by well known literary figures of the day, including Zhong Xing and Tan Yuanchun, founders of the Jingling school of poetry.
 She also travelled to West Lake in Wulin (now Hangzhou), a hotspot for literati at the time, and as far as Hunan.
 Wang Wei was renowned for her outstanding poetry, leading to her being called the "Female Editor" (女校書).
 At one pount, she had a tomb built for herself.
-The eminant artists and writers Dong Qichang and Chen Jiru wrote commemorations for the occasion.
+The eminent artists and writers Dong Qichang and Chen Jiru wrote commemorations for the occasion.

 Wishing to change her life, she turned to Buddhism and started to travel, dressed in a simple cotton robe.
 During her travels she climbed to the peaks of Mount Dabie, Mount Xuan, Mount Tianzhu, Mount Kuang and Mount Lu.
 After travelling she settled in Wulin.
 She intended to spend the rest of her life there and prepared a tomb for her eventual death.
 As the Ming dynasty began to crumble, leading to widespread violence and a breakdown of social norms, she turned away from Buddhism.

 Wang married a Censorate official, Xu Yuqing.
 Xu was a man of integrity, and was later dismissed from his post after disagreements with the Chongzhen Emperor.
 The couple were uprooted after Ming fell in 1644, and moved around the south.
 Although the couple vowed to live and die together, when Wang died of an illness in 1647, Xu lived on to mourn her.